CompLab-StonyBrook/mgproc/README.md

    - Usage of other forest options should not interfere with mgproc.
      If you notice any problems, please open an issue here on github.

-1. If the derivation tree contains movement dependencies, create `foo_move.forest` and specify them there.
+1. If the derivation tree contains movement dependencies, create `foo.move.forest` and specify them there.
    The general syntax is `\draw[move={f}] (source) to (target);`, where `source` and `target` are the names of the nodes and `f` is the feature triggering movement (e.g. nom, wh, top).
    You can use more complicated tikz constructs as you see fit.

 1. Specifying `foo.linear` by hand can be difficult, but `mgproc` provides a helper for this, too.
    Open a shell and run `python3 -i mgproc.py`.
    In the shell, execute `mytree = tree_from_file('path/to/foo')`.
-   This creates a tree from `foo.forest` and (if it exists) `foo_move.forest`.
+   This creates a tree from `foo.tree.forest` and (if it exists) `foo.move.forest`.
    Then run `mytree.show_leaves()` to get a list of all the leaf nodes.
    Each line contains a node, specified in the form `<label>; <gorn>`.
    Copy this list into your text editor and reorder the lines so that their order in the file from top-to-bottom mirrors their linear order in the sentence from left to right.